adampatterson/Axe/README.md

 ## Helper Functions

-`mix()` - Allows you to use Laravel Mix with WordPress [read more here](https://www.adampatterson.ca/2018/axe-handle-updated-to-include-webpack-mix/)
+`mix()` - Allows you to use Laravel Mix with WordPress [read more here](https://www.adampatterson.ca/2018/axe-handle-updated-to-include-webpack-mix/).

+`mix($filepath, $useParent = true)` - In some cases the core theme might be used with a network site and will require the ability to load assets from both the Child and Parent theme.
+Omitting useParent will keep the same functionality.

 `get_template_part_acf()` - Works exactly like `get_template_part()` except that it uses an include making it more suitable to use with ACF.
 You can include your custom content once which is already done for you.
 Have a look [here](https://github.com/adampatterson/Axe/blob/master/index.php#L2).